-In addition to the aforementioned authorities, national cartel authorities and other authorities of various foreign states, including the South Korean Ministry of Environment, the South Korean competition authority (Korea Fair Trade Commission) and the Seoul public prosecutor's office (South Korea) are conducting various investigations and/or procedures in connection with diesel exhaust emissions.
-In this context, South Korean authorities have made determinations and imposed sanctions against Mercedes-Benz.
-Mercedes-Benz has lodged an appeal against the determinations and the sanctions of the South Korean administrative authorities (the Ministry of Environment and the Korea Fair Trade Commission).
-The proceedings described in this paragraph are still ongoing.
+In addition to the aforementioned authorities, other authorities of various foreign states, particularly the South Korean Ministry of Environment and the South Korean competition authority (Korea Fair Trade Commission) are conducting various investigations and/or procedures in connection with diesel exhaust emissions.
+In this context, these South Korean authorities have made determinations and imposed sanctions against Mercedes-Benz which Mercedes-Benz has appealed.
+In the same context, national antitrust authorities of various countries are also conducting investigations, including the South Korean antitrust authority, which has made certain findings and imposed fines on some car manufacturers.
+In February 2024, the criminal proceeding in South Korea was concluded.
 Mercedes-Benz continues to fully cooperate with the authorities and institutions.
 Irrespective of such cooperation and in light of the past developments, it is possible that further regulatory, criminal and administrative investigative and enforcement actions and measures relating to Mercedes-Benz and/or its employees will be taken or administrative orders will be issued.
 Additionally, further delays in obtaining regulatory approvals necessary to introduce new or recertify existing vehicle models could occur.

+Regarding the proceedings and processes still in progress, the Mercedes-Benz Group cannot at this time make any statement with regard to their outcome.
 In light of the legal positions taken by U.S. regulatory authorities and the KBA as well as the South Korean Ministry of Environment, among others, it cannot be ruled out that, besides these authorities, one or more authorities worldwide will reach the conclusion that other passenger cars and/or vans with the brand name Mercedes-Benz or other brand names of the Mercedes-Benz Group are equipped with impermissible defeat devices.
 Likewise, such authorities could take the view that certain functionalities and/or calibrations are not proper and/or were not properly disclosed.
 It cannot be ruled out that Mercedes-Benz will become subject to, as the case may be, significant additional fines and other sanctions, measures and actions.
 The occurrence of the aforementioned events in whole or in part could cause significant collateral damage including reputational harm.
 Further, due to negative allegations or findings with respect to technical or legal issues by one of the various governmental agencies, other agencies - or also plaintiffs - could also adopt such allegations or findings.
 Thus, a negative allegation or finding in one proceeding carries the risk of being able to have an adverse effect on other proceedings, also potentially leading to new or expanded investigations or proceedings, including lawsuits.

-In addition, the ability of Mercedes-Benz to defend itself in proceedings could be impaired by concluded proceedings and their underlying allegations as well as by results or developments in any of the information requests, inquiries, investigations, administrative or criminal orders, legal actions and/or proceedings discussed above.
+In addition, the ability of Mercedes-Benz to defend itself in proceedings could be impaired by concluded proceedings and their underlying allegations as well as by unfavourable results or developments in any of the information requests, inquiries, investigations, administrative or criminal orders, legal actions and/or proceedings discussed above.